-I’ve used questions to improve one-on-one meetings with staff for years.
 What makes your job harder than it has to be?
 What can we do to make your job easier?
 Are there processes in place that need to be improved?
 I asked these typical questions during one-on-ones with team members for years.
 And, they are good quesitons.

 Then, I read this amazing article about employee relations and found the most brilliant questions to use during one-on-ones.
 It really caused me to approach one-on-ones differently.
 I snapped a picture of it so I could use it later.
 Sadly, I didn’t get the name of the journal..so I can’t give proper credit.
 Most likely, it was from Healthcare Executive or HealthLeaders.
 But, here’s the jist of it:

 “To truly form relationships with staff members, you have to ask questions that go beyond the surface level and allow them to openly share information about themselves that you wouldn’t know otherwise.
 Here are a few suggestions: